rvanvenetie/spacetime/README.md

 of wavelets-in-time and (locally refined) finite element spaces-in-space.
 Special care has to be taken to evaluate matrix-vector products, as the system-matrix w.r.t. such a multi-level type basis is not sparse.
-By restricting to bases that are span by tensor products having index sets that form double-trees, we can still evaluatie system matrices in linear complexity.
+By restricting to bases that are spanned by tensor products having index sets that form double-trees, we can still evaluate the system matrices in linear complexity.

 Aiming at a truly linear-complexity implementation, we implemented this algorithm using tree-based algorithms, without the use of hash maps.